Restorative Dentistry Quincy, MA

-At Premier Dental of Quincy and Milton, we practice natural looking restorative dentistry.
+At Core Dental Group and Implants Center, we practice natural looking restorative dentistry.
 Whether you have a tooth that is damaged or infected we can restore it using a variety of tooth-colored materials that can be matched to the shade of your surrounding teeth.
 This way, once placed, they will appear natural and blend in with your surrounding teeth.
 Whether you are getting a filling, bonding procedure, veneer, crown, bridge or implant, we can ensure that your restoration looks identical to your natural teeth.

 How long will my restorations last?